elastic/cloud-on-k8s/docs/design/0009-pod-reuse-es-restart.md

 #### Extensions to other use cases (TBD if worth implementing)

-* We **don't** need rolling restarts in the context of TLS and license switch, but it seems easy to implement in the algorithm outlined above, to cover other use cases.
+* We **don't** need rolling restarts in the context of TLS and license switch, but it seems easy to implement in the reconciliation loop algorithm, to cover other use cases.
 * We could catch any `restart-phase: schedule-rolling` set by the user on the Elasticsearch resource, and apply it to all pods of this cluster.
 This would allow the user to request a cluster restart himself.
 The user can also apply the annotation to the pods directly: this is the operator "restart API".
 * Applying the same annotations mechanism with something such as `stop: true` could allow us (or the user) to stop a particular node that misbehaves.
-* Out of scope: it should be possible to adapt the algorithm above to replace a "pod reuse" by a "persistent volume reuse".
+* Out of scope: it should be possible to adapt the reconciliation loop algorithm to replace a "pod reuse" by a "persistent volume reuse".
 Pods eligible for reuse at the end of the comparison are also eligible for persistent volume reuse.
 In such case, we'd need to stop the entire pod instead of stopping the ES process.
 The new pod would be created at the next reconciliation iteration, with a new config, but would reuse one of the available persistent volumes out there.
 The choice between pod reuse or PV reuse could be specified in the ES resource spec?

 ## Decision Outcome